 In November 1982, Arthur sold the business to funeral director Daniel L. Keaveny.
 Dan and his wife, Audrey White, also reside above the funeral home.
 Dan expanded his services to include community outreach.
 He also offered tours of the home to teen, senior citizen and church groups who were interested in learning more about funerals.
 He also hosted class tours for trainees at Home Health Care and Hospice.

 In October 2012, Dan sold the business to Julie Thibault.
-Julie has worked at Jellison Funeral Home since 2003.
+Julie has worked at Jellison Funeral Home and Cremation Services since 2003.
 She is a graduate of ConVal High School and has a degree from Franklin Pierce University in psychology.
 Prior to joining Jellison, Julie worked as a social worker and for a large publishing company.
 She is currently licensed as a Funeral Director and Embalmer in New Hampshire.
 She lives in Peterborough with her husband, Paul, and two children, Ryan and Rebecca.